lovettbarron/GA-datasci/05ga-class/class01-intro/readme.md

 - - Understanding when to cut outliers to prevent setting off regression analysis
 - Apply descriptive and inferential statistics
 - document and transform data
-- - Manipulating the data where important
+   Manipulating the data where important

 #### 6) Build a data model
 - Select appropriate model
 - - You can only know the approp model when you know the full dataset
 - build model
 - evaluate and refine model
-- - At least use two or three models in the dataset for the final project.
+   At least use two or three models in the dataset for the final project.
 Explore multiple models!

 #### 7) present the results
 - Summarize findings with narrative, storytelling techniques
-- - People with the best stories are the ones who really succeed
-- - Dangerous if you work with something you don't have domain knowledge in.
+- - People with the best stories are the ones who really succeed Dangerous if you work with something you don't have domain knowledge in.
 You need to udnerstand
 - Present limitations and assumptions of analysis
 - Identify follow up problems and questions for future analysis

+## Activity: data science workflow
+Identify:
+Acquire
+Present

+(ran around and asked questions) -> We asked Mode of transit and percieved time

+Critique of groups:
+- Incrase sample sizes, broaden sample group
+- People coming up from Silicon Valley
+- Clustering, "from silicon valley", don't prematurely compress
+- Early adopters
+  Early adopters, 5%, don't just ask re: small group re intent but also previous context (eg. iphone in 2008 are early adopters, 6 of class)
+- Small sample size means low confidence interval
+- 6 of 16, 30%~ of sample set, but 20% error rate